Plutonomicon/plutarch-plutus/docs/SYNTAX.md

 That's right!
 It takes in an integer, a string, and a type `a` and returns the same type `a`.
 Notice that all of those types are Plutarch level types.

-This is the type of the Haskell level function, `plam`-
+This is the type of the Haskell level function, `plam`:

 > Jack: `plam`: